Georgia HVAC License: How to Get Certified as an HVAC Contractor in GA

 While education isn’t an official requirement, you can count technical and engineering school diplomas or a vocational-technical school certificate as work experience.
 Technical diplomas can be counted for up to 2 years of experience, while certificates can count for a maximum of 1 year of experience.

-To get your non-restricted HVAC license in Georgia, you need to meet all the requirements outlined by the state.
-This process takes 4-5 years, depending on whether you want a restricted Class 1 or non-restricted Class 2 license.
+The process to get your HVAC license in Georgia takes 4-5 years, depending on whether you want a restricted Class 1 or non-restricted Class 2 license.

-Here are the steps you need to take to achieve a non-restricted HVAC contractor license:
+Here are the steps you need to take to achieve an HVAC contractor license:

-5. Schedule your conditioned air contractor Class 1 or Class 2 exam through the state’s testing vendor PSI and pass with a score of 70% or higher
+- Schedule your conditioned air contractor Class 1 or Class 2 exam through the state’s testing vendor PSI and pass with a score of 70% or higher.

 All forms can be completed through the board’s online portal or physically sent to the board office at the following address: